SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-3:-TipCalc.md

 ###Android:

-UI and binding done in AXML:
+UI and binding are all included in the AXML Layout files using the same JSON binding text as for iOS:

 ```
 <?xml version="1.0" encoding="utf-8"?>